 If Mr C tells creditors about his mental health problems he should be treated sympathetically and should not be pushed to repay more than he can manage.
 That doesn’t mean the creditors will rush to write off his debts, but sometimes they may consider it.

-If evidence about his mental health might encourage creditors to accept a F&F offer, he could ask his GP or another health professional to complete a DMHEF form to could send with the offer letters.
-GPs in England are no longer allowed to charge for doing this.
+If evidence about his mental health might encourage creditors to accept a F&F offer, he could ask his GP or another health professional to complete a DMHEF form to send with the offer letters.
+GPs in England aren’t allowed to charge for doing this.

 Mr C may find this daunting.
 One option would be to get help with it from his local Citizens Advice.